-Wild turkey is one of the tastiest game animals around, avoid these pitfalls to get the most from your bird.
+A wild turkey is one of the tastiest game animals around, so avoid these pitfalls to get the most from your bird

 While the legs and thighs of a wild turkey aren’t as tender as the breast meat, they are even more flavorful.
 Use them in soups, stews, slow-cooked turkey barbecue, and, my favorite, turkey and dumplings.